Building an AI Server with Web Interface and API Programmatic Access

 • Listing Contents: sudo borg list /data/borg_repo::archive_name to see files within a specific backup.

-• Mounting for Browsing: sudo borg mount /data/borg_repo::archive_name /mnt/restore_point allows browsing the backup like a live filesystem.
+• Mounting for Browse: sudo borg mount /data/borg_repo::archive_name /mnt/restore_point allows Browse the backup like a live filesystem.

 • Extracting Specific Files/Full Restore: sudo borg extract can be used to pull specific files or perform a full system restore (typically from a live Linux environment).